‘If you’re a keen traveller, you will already know about the perils of a region’s top tourist destinations…’

 Thankfully, though, there is one that doesn’t attract too many people despite how beautiful it is.
 Ke Ga is a couple of hours’ drive from Ho Chi Minh City, so it’s a bit out of the way for most tourists.
 It will feel like you are on your own tropical beach!

-If you are planning on traveling to Myanmar, make sure you stop off in Hsipaw.
+If you are planning on travelling to Myanmar, make sure you stop off in Hsipaw.
 This town is the place to be if you want to go on an organized trek that is more authentic than the usual tourist-pleasing ones that you may join in some of the larger towns and cities, like http://www.myanmartrekking.com.

 Of course, it’s worth visiting even if you want to explore on your own treks, as there are some thrilling hikes that you can do around the small town.
 There’s also some great history to discover in the town as it was once a Shan royal city.